WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 Illustration showing the core

-Tactical nuke yields can be very low but can destroy resistant steel cores
+Tactical nukes of low yield can destroy resistant steel cores

 The yield can be as low as 0.01 ton (10 tons of TNT).